bob-fornal/work-notes/Cloud/AWS/CSAA/Solutions-Architecture-Discussions.md

 Storing Images with EBS

 * **Elastic File System (EFS)** for shared storage.
-* Creates Elastic Network Interface (ENI) for each AZ to that all the EC2 Instances can access the drive.
+* Creates Elastic Network Interface (ENI) for each AZ so that all the EC2 Instances can access the drive.

 ## Instantiating Applications Quickly

-When launching a full stack (EC2, EBS, RDS), it can take time to ...
+When launching a full-stack (EC2, EBS, RDS), it can take time to ...

 * Install applications
 * Insert initial (or recovery) data